Are you an avid reader?

 Goddess Fish Promotions is another tour company offering authors publicity.

-According to the website, it has more than fifteen years combined experience in publishing and promotion.
+According to the website, it has more than fifteen years of combined experience in publishing and promotion.

 The company hires bloggers to be virtual tour partners.